Facebook Pixel Tracker

 • Yearly: Similar to getting a raise at work, you might consider a yearly review of your freelance rates.

-• Client-based: You could charge different rates to different clients, based on how much work you do for them, how long you’ve worked for them, etc. This can enable you to bring in more money from larger clients but still offer competitive pricing to others and attract new clients at the same time.
+• Client-based: You could charge different rates to different clients, based on how much work you do for them, how long you’ve worked for them, etc. This can enable you to bring in more money from higher-paying clients while still offering competitive pricing to others and attracting new clients.

 What should I consider as I increase my rates?